 The Town of the City of Peoria Township Office serves the citizens who reside in Peoria Township.
 Peoria Township consists of a large portion of the City of Peoria, but not the entire city.
 You must live within the Peoria Township boundaries to qualify for services through the office.

-The Mission of The Town of the City of Peoria Township's Office is to thoughtfully and professionally serve the people of Peoria Township.
+The mission of the Peoria Township Office is to thoughtfully and professionally serve the people of Peoria Township.
 They administer General Assistance, Emergency Assistance, Property Assessment and other programs for Township residents.

 Visit the Peoria Township Website.